AdityAV42/Countdown_Timer/README.md

 This is a JavaScript frontend project to create a countdown timer.

 ## Functionalities
-- Ensure every circle in the time div has the same dimension.
 - Provide an option for users to reset the timer.
 - Allow users to choose the start and end date.
 - Send notifications and emails for: